big city

 Other things to do at home during school holidays include fun science experiments.
 From making homemade lava lamps to creating ice cream, these experiments provide a hands-on way for kids to explore scientific concepts and learn more about the world around them.

-Getting kids to play games where they host a TV fashion show is a great way to get them excited about the potential of creating content.
-It encourages them to think creatively and work on problem-solving skills.
+Getting kids to play games where they host a TV fashion show is a great way to get them excited about the potential of creating content and tap into their creativity.
+It encourages them to think outside of the box and work on problem-solving skills.

 Touch typing is essential for kids to learn in today's digital world.
-Get kids interested in learning touch typing by:
+Encourage kids to learn touch typing by:

 1. Start by introducing them to basic typing games and lessons.